Home >> Blampied >> Magazines >>

 Cover design by 'Rilette' (Charles Sykes)

 At the same time that Blampied's illustrations were appearing in this magazine, his drawings were also published in Hutchinson's Magazine, which featured only fiction.
-Woman merged with Hutchinson's Magazine, now called Hutchinson's Story Magazine in 1929, a few months before the Wall Street Crash, which ended the lives of many magazines of this type.
+Woman merged with Hutchinson's Magazine, then called Hutchinson's Story Magazine in 1929, a few months before the Wall Street Crash, which ended the lives of many magazines of this type.
 The 1920's was a golden age for fiction magazines and the illustrators of stories.

 Three other illustrators whose work appeared in this magazine were friends of Blampied and were represented by his brother, John (Jack) Blampied, who was an artists' agent: John Nicolson (who signed his work 'Nick'), Robert Charles Peter (who signed his work 'Peter'), and Blampied's brother-in-law Saloman van Abbé (who signed his work 'Abbé', 'Abbey' or 'C. Morse').